kyverno/website/content/en/docs/Tracing/jaeger-walkthrough.md

 [Jaeger](https://www.jaegertracing.io) will allow us to store, search and visualise traces.

 Jaeger is made of multiple components and is capable of using multiple storage solutions like Elasticsearch or Cassandra.
-In this tutorial we will deploy an all-in-one version of Jaeger and storage will be done in memory.
+In this tutorial, we will deploy the all-in-one version of Jaeger and storage will be done in memory.

 We can deploy Jaeger using Helm with the following command: